 So what kind of conclusions can we make for the Christian and marijuana use?
 The Bible encourages Christian believers not to enslave themselves to anything (2nd Peter 2:19).
 In many places the Bible encourages the Christian to be of sober mind, ready and alert.

 Does this mean the Christian should never take an addictive chemical substance?
 No. The Bible does not prohibit all recreational uses of alcohol, after all.

 While taking part in alcohol use or marijuana use to the point of drunkenness is clearly a sinful act, can a Christian believer take part in a small dosage of marijuana without sinning?
 It’s difficult to compare two completely different substances and their separate side effects, but there’s ample proof that moderation of marijuana is difficult because the drug is so palpable, only a few puffs are needed to produce its effects.

-But really the question must go deeper than whether it produces drunkenness quickly or not.
-Ultimately the sinful use of marijuana will be found in wrong motivation for using the drug, not is encountering its side effects.
+But really the question must Go Here – deeper than whether it produces drunkenness quickly or not.
+Ultimately the sinful use of marijuana will be found in wrong motivation for using the drug, not in encountering its side effects.
 It is the intent of marijuana use that should often determine its viability, not its side effects.

 Can a person take part in a little marijuana use without entering into a sinful “drunkenness” stage?
 Possibly.

 Would I consider this wise?
 No.